 The flanker is the younger brother of Welsh and British & Irish Lions centre Jonathan Davies.
-The former Welsh u18 player has been key for Wales over the last couple of years, even taking over the reigns of captain for a period in the 2012-2013 season.
+A former Welsh u18 player, he has been key for Wales over the last couple of years, even taking over the reins of captain for a period in the 2012-2013 season.

 His nickname is "Cubby", in reference to his brother's nickname, "Fox"; this refers to the Fox & Hounds pub their parents ran in Bancyfelin, the village where they grew up.

 Davies made his Scarlets debut in an LV=Cup game against the Dragons in 2013.

 In 23 appearances at the end of his first season with the Scarlets, the young flanker scored 4 tries and was at the top of the list as the most successful ball winner at the breakdown.
 He won 4 Man of the Matches in 16 appearances in a Scarlets jersey.

 Davies was included in the squad that represented Great Britain Sevens in the 2016 Summer Olympics in Rio.
 He enjoyed plenty of game-time during the 2016-17 season, culminating in a man-of-the-match performance in the PRO12 final in Dublin.

 After facing some disciplinary issues during a Champions Cup match in December of that year, Davies overcame that incident and did his talking on the rugby pitch.
 He lined out 23 times for the Scarlets, scoring three tries and led the league in turnovers won with a record-high of 33.

 After being named in the PRO12 Team of the Tournament, Davies was rather surprisingly left out of the Wales summer tour squad.
 In November 2017, Davies extended his stay with the West Wales region before receiving a call-up to the Wales squad for the 2018 Six Nations Tournament.